-Let's Put the Obvious Things Aside: an Overview of the Call Center Industry in the Philippines
+An Overview of the Philippines Call Center Industry

 Call centers began in the Philippines as providers of email response, managing customer response, and managing services.
 This broadened to industrial capabilities for almost all types of customer relations, ranging from travel services, technical support, education, customer care, financial services, online business-to-customer support, and online business-to-business support.
-Despite some differences between the western culture and eastern cultures, Filipino agents continue to maximize profit on behalf of their hired businesses.
+Despite some differences between Western and Eastern cultures, Filipino agents continue to maximize profit on behalf of their hired businesses.
 In fact, businesses worldwide and across industries are taking advantage of business process outsourcing (BPO services) to operate more efficiently without sacrificing quality.

 The Philippine government has tagged the call center industry as the “Sunshine Industry” because of its massive expansion for the last 10 years.
 The majority of call centers are located in first-tier cities of Metro Manila and Cebu City.
-The country has remained as an outsourcing favorite among various countries.
-More companies in the United States and Europe are coming to the Philippines to take advantage of the low-cost yet high-quality call center and outsourcing services.
+The country has remained an outsourcing favorite among various nations.
+One of the main reasons why call centers are so in demand in the Philippines is the low labor costs.
+More companies in the United States and Europe are coming to the Philippines to take advantage of low-cost yet high-quality call centers and outsourcing services.